Diet & Plans

 However, here are some averages and commonalities of we-humans that can be determined:

-It takes longer to lose weight that it does to gain weight.
+It takes longer to lose weight than it does to gain weight.

 For example, Jeffery whizzed by the donut shop on his way to work-e-poo and decided to take a dozen donuts and donut holes to the office as a nicety to his co-workers.
 Co-worker Janice was always doing nice stuff like this - baking cookies, bringing in cinnamon rolls and so forth.